-As an organization dedicated to protecting emotional health, we at The Jed Foundation (JED) think it’s time for all of us to take a look at our own online communications and commit to being more positive.
+As an organization dedicated to protecting emotional health, we at JED think it’s time to take a look at our own online behavior and commit to doing better.

 The ETA Project

-The fact is, not enough of us are stopping to think about what we say in the digital realm, and it isn’t just kids calling each other names—in a recent survey, nearly 75% of adults said that they had witnessed online bullying, also known as “trolling,” and 40% said they had been victims themselves.
+The fact is, not enough of us are stopping to think about what we say in the digital realm, and it isn’t just kids calling each other names—in a recent survey by the Pew Research Center, over 40% of adults said that they had been victims of online bullying, also known as “trolling.”

 To give you perspective on your own online demeanor and encourage the use of more positive messaging, we’ve created the Elf-Troll Analysis (ETA).
 With just a few clicks, you can scan your social media posts and get your “ETA.”